 - Now add the cumin seeds and roast until its colour also changed into darkest brown.
 Empty it to the same sheet on top of coriander and let them cool down.

-- Now add the rest of the spices and roast them, while tossing and turning them continuously.
+- Finally, add the rest of the spices and roast them, while tossing and turning them continuously.
 Add them to coriander and cumin.
-Now that the spices are roasted, it is time to grind them up.
+Now that the spices are roasted, let’s grind them up.

-- Add a handful of roasted spices and grind until it is smooth, empty on to a sheet of paper and then slowly fill into an airtight spice container.
+- Add a handful of roasted spices and grind until smooth, empty on to a sheet of paper and then slowly fill into an airtight spice container